 - anxiety, fear,

 - bumping in to you to literally take your place.

 The confusion, uncertainty, inconsistency and irregular leadership of his owner can be perceived by a horse as instability.

-The most confusing thing for a horse is not knowing when he has to lead and when he has to follow.
+Remember: the most confusing thing for a horse is not knowing when he has to lead and when he has to follow.

 You can help your frustrated and confused horse return to a balanced state by being a good leader!

-Signs of mental balance are:
+Signs of a balanced horse are:

-- If he bumps in to you and ignores you when you stand next to him, he is the dominant one.
+- If he bumps in to you and ignores you when you stand next to him, he is the (occassional) dominant one.